Awareness IS the First Step to Healing

 ".... substance abuse refers to excessive use of a drug in a way that is detrimental to self, society, or both.
-This definition includes both physical dependence and psychologic dependence.
+This definition includes both physical dependence and psychological dependence.

-Physical dependence caused by prolonged use of a drug refers to an altered physiologic state in which withdrawal symptoms develop when the drug is discontinued.
+Physical dependence caused by prolonged use of a drug refers to an altered physiological state in which withdrawal symptoms develop when the drug is discontinued.

 Many addicts take abusable substances as a means of relieving anxiety or depression.
 It is often helpful to inquire whether the patient prefers "uppers" (stimulants) or "downers" (sedatives).
 Drug abusers who struggle primarily with depression usually prefer "uppers."
 Those who suffer primarily from anxiety tend to prefer "downers".

 Clinical Methods: The History, Physical, and Laboratory Examinations.
 3rd edition.

 We cultivate trust through open and clear communication and the integrity of our words and actions.

 We invite cheerfulness and hope by acting with consideration and decency to all who enter.